Since 1993

 You cannot get something from nothing.
 An entire universe cannot pop out of nothingness.
 But, to those scientists who claim such, I wonder why it is that an entire universe pops out of nothingness?
 Why not a burrito, a Corvette, or a Darth Vader Bobble Head?
 There seems to be no physical reason for an entire universe to pop into existence, any more than having lesser “things” pop into existence.

 The definition of words is often as important to attorneys as it is to scientists.
-I’m not afraid to admit that I’ve embellished the definition of a word or two or three to suit my client’s best interest.
+I’m not afraid to admit that I’ve occasionally embellished the definition of a word or two to suit my client’s best interest.
 Physicists cannot be said to have this same level of transparency when it comes to defining the “nothingness” at the beginning of the universe.

 An odd byproduct of no “thing” before the Big Bang would be that there would be no “time” before the Big Bang.
 Time as we know it only shows up as ‘spacetime’, and our sort of “time” is only present when there is some “thing” present (energy, quantum stuff, fields, whatever).
 Yes, entire books have been written on this, sorry for drastically oversimplifying things.